Category: Painting and Weathering

 I added streaks of dirt running down from the roof exhaust.

-I then applied a coat of Tamiya XF-86 Flat Clear to seal the weathering on the caboose.
+Then, I applied a coat of Tamiya XF-86 Flat Clear to seal the weathering on the caboose.

 Southern Pacific N scale cupola caboose weathered